Creating & Performing a Production Run

 Edit any fields required in the same way as Adding a Production Batch above.

-Click to apply any changes.
+Click to apply changes.

 Printing Labels

 Enables you to print the label for this product if you have a template set up for it.
-See the Templates document for details about creating templates.

-Select the template to use to generate the label for this product from the drop-down.
-See the Templates document for more information on using and creating templates.
+👉 See the Templates document for more information on using and creating templates.

 Batch

 Select the batch code from the drop-down to print on the labels.
+If you opened this from within a production run, the batch code for that run will appear first by default.

 Enter the number of labels to print.